matt77hias/MAGE-v0/meta/code-guidelines.md

 ### const
 Always use `const` (member method, method return argument, method input arguments, local variables) if applicable.
 Always use `const` for return by value of non-built-in types to avoid assignment (and its side effects).
+C++17's *Guaranteed Copy Elision* will avoid invoking the copy constructor or copy assignment operator.

 ### Constructor and destructor definitions
 Put all constructors and destructors of non-template base and child classes in the `.cpp` file.